ToonExodia/Password-Checker/README.md

-# **Enhanced Password Strength and Compromise Checker**
+# **Password strength checker with compromised password detection**

-A Python program to evaluate password strength and check if passwords are compromised using both local wordlists and the Have I Been Pwned (HIBP) API.
+A Python program to evaluate password strength and check if passwords are compromised using both local wordlists and the Have I Been Pwned (HIBP) database via their API.

-This project demonstrates Python concepts like file handling, API requests, and dynamic wordlist detection.

 ---